hbredin/Evaluation2015/README.md

 # Evaluation

-WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS
+WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS

 This repository provides the definition of the official evaluation metric of the "Person Discovery" [MediaEval](http://www.multimediaeval.org/mediaeval2015/) task.